-2 - During FY 2023, the following reclassifications occurred: one Graphic Designer to a Creative Services Manager, one Recruiting & Outreach Coordinator to a Talent Marketing Specialist, one Communications & Public Relations Manager to Communications & Public Relations Division Director, and Marketing & Digital Media Manager to Marketing & Digital Media Division Director.
+2 - During FY 2023, one Graphic Designer position was reclassified to a Creative Services Manager and the Recruiting & Outreach Coordinator was reclassified to a Talent Marketing Specialist.
 In addition, one Marketing Specialist was added.

 City of Temple established the Economic Development budget as a commitment to the promotion of high quality commercial and industrial development in all parts of the City.
 The City is committed to establishing long-term economic vitality, as essential key to the growth of any community, by responding and preparing for challenges and changes in an environment characterized by ongoing competition for sustained economic advantage and identity.
 The City has adopted a comprehensive economic development policy that includes guidelines and criteria for authorizing property tax abatement, an overview of the Strategic Investment Zone Incentive Program, and guidelines and criteria for additional City incentives as authorized by the Texas Local Government Code.